Table of Contents

 Single Leg Deadlift – Even Better!

 Single-leg deadlifts add something to the active stretch.
 They help with balance and stability.
 This is particularly important for folks who want to avoid falls as they age.
 I give this to many patients and use it daily in my workouts.
-Most have quick increases in stability and reduced low back pain.
+Most have quick increases in stability and reduced lower back pain.

 First, focus on getting the back leg up instead of bending forward.
 Lift until you feel the stretch on the lower leg.
 Second, start with something to stabilize yourself until you can do this without assistance.
 Third, Start with 10 on each leg.
 Increase weekly until you can do 4 sets of 10 on each leg without holding onto something.